chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 to be used when IPv4 addressing is employed by the underlying transport, and "quic6" for IPv6 addressing.
 IANA should use the current document (RFC-TBD) as the reference for the new entries.

+{:aside}
+> lars: Why one per IP address family?
+This seems common practice with netids, but also seems to be a layering violation?

 --- back